 While retaining membership in the California-Pacific Conference, Pastor Bob was invited to a 1400 member church in Grand Island, Nebraska, where he served for three years as Associate Pastor alongside new colleagues and a new experience in cooperative ministry.
 There, Pastor Bob worked in partnership with community members to develop a new worship experience designed to welcome non-religious persons that enjoyed favorable press coverage and won an award from the local Arts council.
 Pastor Bob became a public advocate for LGBT concerns in Grand Island, speaking at a number of public and civic gatherings and working for justice and equality in practices of employment, housing, and other protections.

 During this time in Nebraska, Pastor Bob was commissioned as a Provisional Elder in the California-Pacific Annual Conference in 2012.
 Just two years, later, Bob returned home to California and to the Cal-Pac Conference with an appointment to Pacific Beach UMC in 2014.
 Pastor Bob was Ordained as an Elder and Member in Full Connection of the California-Pacific Annual Conference in June of 2016.

 Married in the summer of 2000, Pastor Bob and wife, Beth, have two “gregarious” young boys.
 Cameron and Zachary now attend local Pacific Beach schools.
-In Nebraska, Beth was a case worker involved with helping the homeless find housing and now serves as the Executive Director of Shoreline Community Services.
+In Nebraska, Beth was a case worker involved with helping the homeless women and families find housing and now serves as the Executive Director of Shoreline Community Services.
 Pastor Bob’s greatest joy is found spending time with Beth, Cameron, and Zachary.